New Lower Bounds for Optimal Horoball Packing Density in Hyperbolic $n$-space for $6 \leq n \leq 9$: Background

 Both $B$ and $\cD$ have infinite volume, so the standard notion of local density is modified.
 Let $Q \in \partial{\mathbb{H}}^n$ denote the ideal center of $B$, and take its boundary $S$ to be the one-point compactification of Euclidean $(n-1)$-space.
 Let $B_C^{n-1}(r) \subset S$ be the Euclidean $(n-1)$-ball with center $C \in S \setminus \{Q\}$.
 Then $Q$ and $B_C^{n-1}(r)$ determine a convex cone $\cC^n(r) = cone_Q\left(B_C^{n-1}(r)\right) \in \overline{\mathbb{H}}^n$ with apex $Q$ consisting of all hyperbolic geodesics passing through $B_C^{n-1}(r)$ with limit point $Q$.
 The local density $\delta_n(B, \cB)$ of $B$ to $\cD$ is defined as

 This limit is independent of the choice of center $C$ for $B^{n-1}_C(r)$.

-In the case of periodic ball or horoball packings, this local density defined above can be extended to the entire hyperbolic space, and is related to the simplicial density function (defined below) that we generalized in \cite{Sz12} and \cite{Sz12-2}.
-In this paper we shall use such definition of packing density (cf. Section 3).
+In the case of periodic ball or horoball packings, this local density defined above extends to the entire hyperbolic space via its symmetry group, and is related to the simplicial density function (defined below) that we generalized in \cite{Sz12} and \cite{Sz12-2}.
+In this paper we shall use such definition of packing density (cf. Section \ref{s:lemmas}).

-The alternate method suggested by Bowen and Radin \cite{Bo--R2,R06} uses Nevo's point-wise ergodic theorem to assure that the standard Euclidean limit notion of density remains well-defined for $\mathbb{H}^n$.
-First they introduce a metric on the space $\Sigma_{\mathcal{P}}$ of relatively-dense packings by compact objects, based on Hausdorff distance, corresponding to uniform convergence on compact subsets of $\mathbb{H}^n$.
-Then they study the measures invariant under isometries of $\Sigma_{\mathcal{P}}$ rather than individual packings.
-There is a large class of packings of compact objects in hyperbolic space for which such density is well-defined.
-Using ergodic methods, they show that if there is only one optimally dense packing of $\mathbb{E}^n$ or $\mathbb{H}^n$, up to congruence, by congruent copies of bodies from some fixed finite collection, then that packing must have a symmetry group with compact fundamental domain.
-Moreover, for almost any radius $r \in [0,\infty)$ the optimal ball packing in $\mathbb{H}^n$ has low symmetry.

 A Coxeter simplex is a top dimensional simplex in $X$ with dihedral angles either integral submultiples of $\pi$ or zero.
 The group generated by reflections on the sides of a Coxeter simplex is a Coxeter simplex reflection group.
 Such reflections generate a discrete group of isometries of $X$ with the Coxeter simplex as the fundamental domain; hence the groups give regular tessellations of $X$ if the fundamental simplex is characteristic.
 The Coxeter groups are finite for $\mathbb{S}^n$, and infinite for $\mathbb{E}^n$ or $\overline{\mathbb{H}}^n$.